kkredit/incident-response-procedure/README.md

 preparation; detection and analysis; containment, eradication, and recovery; and post-incident activity to determine what went well and what did not.
 To prevent incidents from recurring, implement new preparation steps that will acceptably reduce the risk of the event from repeating.
-Solutions include but are not limited to:
+Long term solutions include but are not limited to:

 - Remediation: eliminate the risk
 - Mitigation: reduce the risk